Undermining the Constitution: The US Administration's Attack on the Rule of Law

 - President Trump has asserted pressure on Federal Reserve Chair Jerome Powell to lower interest rates by threatening to fire him, which is not permitted by law.
 The Federal Reserve is designed to be shielded from political pressure and has two mandates: keep inflation low and unemployment low.

 - Solicited corporate sponsors for his inauguration, garnering $239 million in donations.
 The previous record was set at $107 million for the first Trump Inauguration.
 Presidential inaugurations have never cost nearly that much and it is unknown what the remaining funds are being used for.
+This represents an unprecedented financial relationship between the Executive Branch and large corporations, raising ethical concerns about government corruption.
+For example, many tech giants that donated to his inauguration will benefit from the tariff exemptions for electronics.

 - Solicited corporate sponsors for the annual White House Easter Egg Roll.
 Top sponsors included Silicon Valley tech giants like Meta, YouTube, and Amazon.
 Executives at these companies likewise donated to President Trump’s inauguration fund and were gifted front-row seats.
 The increased financial contributions from tech giants is notable given the favorable regulatory environment President Trump has promised.